le-nicolas/DerivaNet/README.md

 TL;dr- THIS is a toy chart of size and complexity. applying things is kinda fun.
+You can input a random datasets and still do its thing :D